Multi-task Learning-based CSI Feedback Design in Multiple Scenarios

 \section{Conclusion}

-We propose a new approach for the deployment mode of CSI feedback DL-based methods, we provide the multitasking manner of dividing the CSI dataset of multiple scenarios and feedback by region.
-Based on this, we propose the S-to-M mode with GateNet of the MTL-based framework, i.e. a shared encoder corresponds to multiple task-specific decoders and a classifier to identify the task number from the encoder's output.
-S-to-M is designed to save the consumption of UE’s computing power or storage capacity, making up for the shortages in S-to-S or M-to-M mode: (1) Compared with S-to-S, S-to-M greatly reduces the NN complexity via decomposing the challenging task into several relatively easy sub-tasks; (2) S-to-M improves M-to-M via applying MTL and lets the UE only save one set encoder's parameters, thereby substantially saving UE’s memory consumption.
-Moreover, GateNet is designed to address the problem of adding additional feedback overhead when switching networks, which realizes the UE-friendly design and improve the communication system's efficiency and user-friendliness.
+We propose a new approach for the deployment mode of CSI feedback DL-based methods called S-to-M mode with GateNet in a MTL-based framework.
+This mode employs a shared encoder that corresponds to multiple task-specific decoders and a classifier that identifies the task number from the encoder's output.
+The proposed approach aims to address the issues of UE's computing power or storage capacity consumption, which exist in other modes such as S-to-S or M-to-M. S-to-M mode reduces the NN complexity compared to S-to-S and improves M-to-M by applying MTL, saving UE's memory consumption.
+The GateNet is designed to address the problem of additional feedback overhead when switching networks, improving the communication system's efficiency and user-friendliness.

-In future work, we plan to extend the proposed MTL-based CSI feedback deployment mode will be further extended to the concept of an electronic map, which can be regarded as a kind of environmental knowledge base (KB).
-Each subregion within the global cell should be marked with the electronic map label based on its own environmental scattering characteristic.
-The framework of S-to-M mode can thus provide the electronic map for BS to preload when being first deployed in the cell, where the environmental KB is contained in the multiple task-specific decoders.
-A more efficient and intelligent environmental electronic map design will be put forward in the future work, which may involves various factors, e.g. task correlation or resource allocation.
-We also plan to explore dynamic self-adaptive and self-tuning optimization is also demanded given the variations of the environment over time.
+In future work, we plan to extend the proposed MTL-based CSI feedback deployment mode to an electronic map, which can be considered as an environmental knowledge base.
+Each subregion within the global cell can be marked with an electronic map label based on its own environmental scattering characteristic.
+The S-to-M mode framework can thus provide the electronic map for BS to preload when being first deployed in the cell.
+Additionally, we plan to develop a more efficient and intelligent environmental electronic map design that considers various factors such as task correlation or resource allocation.
+We also plan to explore dynamic self-adaptive and self-tuning optimization given the variations of the environment over time.
 Finally, we aim to extend our deployment mode to the case of implicit CSI feedback in future work.